 Hanging (mast-style) bike racks: These racks have a mast with arms that support bikes by the frame.
 They’re compact and tend to be cheaper than platform bike racks.
 Some can haul multiple bikes, even four to five at a time.
 But they don’t fit as many bike shapes and sizes (such as kids’ bikes) as the platform-style racks.

-Spare-tire racks: Fewer vehicles have spare tires in the rear these days, but if you do, spare-tire bike racks are affordable options for hauling bikes.
+Spare tire bike racks: Fewer vehicles have spare tires in the rear these days, but if you do, spare tire bike racks are affordable options for hauling bikes.
 They typically carry about two bikes.